gigabytte/KeepAliveLambda/README.md

 Lambda functions used in correlation with [NodeKeepAliveBackend](https://github.com/gigabytte/NodeJsKeeepAliveBackened) on top of the serverless framework

 ## Env Vars
-Takes in tghe following envirments variables:
+Takes in the following enviroment variables:
 - REGION=us-east-1
 - NOTIFY_EMAIL=tom-the-admin@foo.com
 - SOURCE_EMAIL=admin@foo.com